tidoust/cddlparser/README.md

 This Python implementation provides a CDDL parser suitable for producing marked up serializations of the CDDL.
 It is intended to be used in spec authoring tools to add cross-referencing logic within CDDL blocks.

-__Note:__ This is __work in progress__.
-Feel free to have a look at the code and report problems, but you may not want to rely on the code in a production setting.

 ## Usage

 ### How to install